wp-plugins/contact-form-maker/readme.txt

   5.1.
-Press the button named Insert Form Maker in a post or a page you want to show the contact form.
+Press the button named Insert Contact Form Maker in a post or a page you want to show the contact form.

   5.2.
 Select a contact form from the list.